 “It’s all basically on grassroots (leadership).
-Because without it I don’t think we would have got far as we had,” Martha Shearer said.
+Because without it, I don’t think we would have got as far as we had,” Martha Shearer said.

 Alabama’s prisons and courts need a lot more help, Gundlach added, but “we have taken some good and important first steps.”

 On the other side of the country, California is taking even bigger steps.

 Three years after voters passed Proposition 47, a pioneering reform that reclassified some felony drug offenses as misdemeanors and allowed thousands to have old charges reduced, state legislators are tackling other parts of the court system.